-Paris events in March welcome early signs of spring and longer days to the City of Lights as events move outside again.
+Paris events in March celebrate early signs of spring and longer days to the City of Lights as activities move outside again.

 On sunny March days, sidewalk tables fill up outside the city's many cafes and brasseries (such as La Turenne Brasserie near Place des Vosges in the Marais, show in top photo), and you'll begin to see hints of green in the trees.

-Major outdoor events include a half-marathon around the city, several trade shows, and a huge "fun fair" (carnival) dating back to 857 (yes, almost 13 centuries ago) provide the perfect excuse for being outside.
+Major outdoor March events give you the perfect excuse to be outside.
+Check out the half-marathon around the city, several interesting trade shows open to the public, and a huge "fun fair" (carnival) dating back to 857 (yes, almost 13 centuries ago).

 Top photo: Sidewalk tables at a cafe in the Marais in March, (c) Paris Discovery Guide